 Professional staff work with you to provide a personalised and supervised detox, with the benefit of remaining at home in Buckinghamshire close to friends and loved ones.
 Also, it is affordable in comparison with household rehabs and offers extra attention and therapeutic support in comparison with detox by using a GP.

-When you choose to detox at home, it is necessary to find CQC regulated services.
+When you choose to detox at home, it is necessary to find services that are regulated by the government.
 This secures that the provider is authorised to support your recovery and prevent relapse.

 Although GP programmes were not mainly associated with alcohol detox, today, GPs play a significant role in assisting patients with detox in Buckinghamshire.
 Patients will receive supervision and medical support from their assigned GP every day or alternate day based on the progression of symptoms.
 Treatment will consist of professional assessments and the prescription of medication to minimise the discomfort of withdrawal symptoms.
 Depending on the nature of your addiction, GPs can also refer patients to an NHS detox facility.